TheHive-Project/TheHiveDocs/installation/docker-guide.md

-# Install TheHive using docker
+# TheHive Installation Using Docker

-This guide assume that you will use docker.
+This guide assumes that you will use [Docker](https://www.docker.com/).

-## How to use this image
+## How to Use the Docker Image

-From version 2.11, TheHive docker image doesn't come with ElasticSearch.
+Starting from version 2.11 (Mellifera), TheHive Docker image doesn't come with ElasticSearch.
 As TheHive requires it to work, you can:
  - use docker-compose
  - manually install and configure ElasticSearch.

-### Use of docker-compose
+### Use Docker-compose

 Docker-compose can start multiple dockers and link them together.
 It can be installed using the [documentation](https://docs.docker.com/compose/install/).